OwenCochell/mctools/README.md

  # Conclusion

  mctools offers a pythonic, reliable way to interact with Minecraft servers, without being too complicated.
- If you have any questions or issues, then please open an issue.
+ If you have any questions or problems, then please open an issue.
 Pull requests of any kind a welcome and encouraged!

  Thank you for reading!